Chapter 21.92

 (1) Layout of Lots.

-(a) The size and shape of lots shall satisfy the minimum requirements of the underlying zone.
+(a) Lots shall satisfy the dimensional requirements of the underlying zone.

 (b) The orientation of lots shall to the extent feasible have interior lot lines, which intersect streets, do so at right angles to the street lines, or radial to curved street lines.